Cacace68/TestCompass/AAMR/README.md

-AAMR – AI-Assisted Model Reflection
+# AAMC – AI-Assisted Model Reflection

 AAMR (AI-Assisted Model Reflection) is an AI-supported capability within the TestCompass eMBT workflow.
 It analyses a behavioural model and asks targeted, context-aware questions that help uncover assumptions, identify risks, and strengthen the model.